xdev-software/intellij-plugin-save-actions/README.md

 The plugin will be kept compatible with the latest IDEA version.

-Support for other Intellij products should also be automatically available but not guaranteed.
+Support for other JetBrains products should also be automatically available but is not guaranteed.

 ### Eclipse configuration support